The Lives of Roma and Sinti in Europe Before, During, and After the National Socialist Dictatorship and the Holocaust

 Death Toll

 Altogether, close to half a million Roma and Sinti perished during the Holocaust.
-Among the Roma and Sinti this tragedy is referred to as Pharrajimos - the Great Devouring - or as Samurdaripen - the Great Killing.
+Among the Roma and Sinti this tragedy is referred to as Pharrajimos (the "Great Devouring") or as Samurdaripen (the "Great Killing").

 General Resistance

 From 1933, Sinti and Roma in Germany resisted the racist brutality of the Nazi regime in a variety of ways.
-They protested against arrests, endeavored to secure the release of relatives, evaded registration, fled when deportation was imminent or emigrated to neighboring countries.
+They protested against arrests, endeavored to secure the release of relatives, evaded registration, fled when deportation was imminent, or emigrated to neighboring countries.
 In addition, German Sinti and Roma urged church dignitaries to take action against the persecution.

 In all parts of Europe occupied after 1939, Roma and Sinti developed many different strategies to resist repression and terror.
 Entire families hid in forests; others went underground or concealed that they belonged to this minority.
 Some protested against the mass shootings.

-Roma fought in the regular armies against German troops and occupiers or, primarily in Yugoslavia, Poland and Belarus, joined the partisans.
+Roma fought in the regular armies against German troops and occupiers or, primarily in Yugoslavia, Poland and Belarus, where they joined the partisans.
 They organized rebellions or escapes from camps.
 May 16, the day when Sinti and Roma in Auschwitz-Birkenau mounted a rebellion against the SS in 1944, is commemorated annually as Roma Resistance Day.

 After the War